Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 - A user can create, delete, update, read the information section
 - Authentication based on user roles
 - MVP Feedback Incoperated: Linked Departments to infosections
-- Helped everyone to fix their issues
+- Managed GitHub Repo and Helped everyone to fix their issues

 #### What's Next
 - showing information section on homepage